 A single well secured and monitored network infrastructure that can seamlessly support autonomous applications whether they are industrial, building service or digital security related systems.

 The coexistence of digital camera systems, access control, intrusion detection, intercom, lighting control, metering and a raft of other building service, reduces complexity and lowers overall cost.

 In a major building services network in the City of London IT4A condensed 13 building services, from BMS to lift media and window blind control, cross a single high speed and resilient building services network.
 Individual building service contractors had visibility of all their own maintained assetts but no other finally controlled access to head end servers was provided to the authorised corporate users.

-The result is reduction in equipment, power, space and heat generation.
-A consistency of network design across all contractors, consistency in security, from a specialist OT network Company with broad expertise.
-A single quarterly maintenance visit for all 12 building service networks.
-One network support Company and agreement to provide controlled remote access.
+The result is reduction in equipment, power, space and heat generation, a consistency of network design across all contractors, consistency in security from a specialist OT network Company with broad expertise.
+This means a single quarterly maintenance visit for all 12 building service networks, one network support Company and one agreement to provide controlled remote access.
 What's not to like?